ravinayaksingh/Surprise-Housing--Advance-Regression/README.md

     * We are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not

 - What is the business probem that your project is trying to solve?

-  * The company wants to know: Which variables are significant in predicting the price of a house, and How well those variables describe the price of a house.
+  * The company wants to know, Which variables are significant in predicting the price of a house, and How well those variables describe the price of a house.

 - What is the dataset that is being used?
 * The data is provided in the CSV file